openstack-infra/system-config/doc/source/puppet.rst

 Puppet Master
 #############

-Puppet agent is a mechanism use to pull puppet manifests and configuration from a centralized master.
-This means there is only one place that needs to hold secure information such as passwords, and only one location for the git repo holding the modules.
+The puppetmaster server is named puppetmaster for historical reasons - it no longer runs a puppetmaster process.
+There is a centralized 'hiera' database that contains secure information such as passwords.
+The puppetmaster server is where the ansible playbooks to run puppet apply on all of the servers lives, as well as the scripts to create new servers.

 At a Glance
 ===========